-If you think a financial plan will lead to a ‘sales pitch’, you are not alone.
-Sad to say, but I hear this all the time.
+If you think ‘formalizing’ your financial plan will lead to a ‘sales pitch’, you are not alone.
+Sad to say, but I hear this too often.
 “I had a plan done before.
-The plan came to the conclusion I needed to buy commissioned annuities.”
-But of course, the plan was “free.”
-That's not a plan.
-It is a long winded (written) sales pitch.
+In the end, ‘the plan’ was a ruse that led to the recommendation for commissioned annuities.”
+Of course, the plan was “free.”

 Your Financial Plan should lead to…CLARITY!

-Your desired outcome should be a clear, easy to understand road map that reviews your current scenario, considers your future goals and measures the likelihood of the two matching.
+When you review your financial plan, your outcome should be a clear, easy to understand road map of your current and future financial picture.
 A well-constructed financial plan creates an opportunity to make informed, logic-based choices.
-Financial decisions made without a financial plan are often subject to emotions.
-Commission based financial advisors prey on emotions.

 Today is the second-best day